iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 }
 ```

-In finite-horizon problems, we may also set the discount factor $gamma$ to $1$.
+In finite-horizon problems, we may also set the discount factor $\gamma$ to $1$.
 Since all sums eventually end, there are no convergence issues.

 #### Example: Shortest Path in a Graph

 Suppose you are at your hometown
-and just received a message from friend
+and just received a message from a friend
 telling you that there are singing llamas in Cuzco, Peru, right now.
 This makes you at the same time incredulous and curious,
 so you just pick your favorite bike and get on the road towards Cuzco.